Xcash-Labs/xcashlabs-docs/docs/en/interacting/dpops/server-setup-guide.md

 Any provider works:

-- Hetzner
+- Hostinger
 - OVH
 - AWS
 - DigitalOcean
 - Google Cloud
-- Self-hosted

 Choose what you're comfortable with.